-Introduction
+1 Introduction

-The Royal Veterinary College aims to create an inclusive environment for everyone, regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation or any other characteristic.

-The College welcomes staff, students, clients, visitors & others of all religions, faiths and beliefs.
-As a pluralist community, the College also respects the integrity and contributions to College life of agnostics, atheists and humanists.

-The College aims to ensure that no one faces discrimination on the grounds of their religion or belief or lack of belief.
+- 1.1 It is the intention of The Royal Veterinary College to create an inclusive environment for everyone, regardless of age, sex, marriage & civil partnership, race, disability, religion or belief, gender reassignment, sexual orientation, pregnancy & maternity or any other characteristic. - 1.2 The College welcomes staff, students, clients, visitors & others of all religions, faiths and beliefs.
+As a pluralist community, the College also respects the integrity and contributions to College life of agnostics, atheists and humanists. - 1.3 The College aims to ensure that no one faces discrimination on the grounds of their religion or belief or lack of belief.
 This policy provides an overview of how we are working towards achieving this aim.

-The Legal Context

-Legal Definition of 'Religion and Belief'
+2 Definition of 'Religion and Belief'